Alexandria was asked to honor abortion providers. Then Catholics and conservatives spoke up.

 Momentum for a major legal change on abortion has been building steadily in recent months.
 In anticipation of a Supreme Court decision that could overturn the landmark Roe v.
 Wade decision of 1973 legalizing abortion nationally, Republican-controlled state legislatures have pushed a rash of legislation restricting access to abortion, as Democratic-majority chambers work to guarantee abortion rights.

-In Virginia, that tenuous future has created a political storm on the right and the left: Some members of the Democratic Party, which until recently controlled all three levels of state government, came up short in their last-minute push to codify abortion rights into state law.
-They also have made unusual maneuvers in the General Assembly to ensure that moderate members of their party cannot advance abortion restrictions pushed by Republicans.
+In Virginia, that tenuous future has created a political storm on the right and the left: Democrats in the General Assembly have made unusual maneuvers to ensure that moderate members of their party cannot advance abortion restrictions pushed by Republicans.

-Gov. Glenn Youngkin (R) has also irked GOP activists by letting antiabortion legislation sit on the back burner in favor of reforming school curriculums and issuing tax cuts, even as the commonwealth has withdrawn from a legal brief supporting Roe.
+Gov. Glenn Youngkin (R), meanwhile, has irked GOP activists by letting antiabortion legislation sit on the back burner, even as the commonwealth has withdrawn from a legal brief supporting Roe.

 Abortion rights groups began pushing to mark March 10 as Abortion Provider Appreciation Day after David Gunn, an OB/GYN in Florida, was murdered outside his clinic on that day in 1993 during an antiabortion protest.
 The day has been recognized in recent years with proclamations in Atlanta, Minneapolis and St. Louis, as well as in Washington state.

-Advocates have tried to spread that further with abortion rights seemingly more at risk than at any point since the Roe decision.
+Whole Woman’s Health, which is based in Texas and operates several clinics around the country, has tried to spread the day to more cities, particularly as they warn that abortion rights are now “in peril," spokeswoman Jackie Dilworth said in a statement.
+The network of clinics has sued Texas and other states for laws restricting access to abortion.

 Residents or local groups may ask Alexandria’s mayor for a proclamation on just about anything — including birthdays, graduations and history months — that can be presented at a city council meeting or an outside event.
-Wilson said that although he does turn down some requests from the public, it would be “rare” for him to turn down a request from another member of city council, all of which is Democratic.
+Wilson said that although he does turn down some requests from the public, it would be “rare” for him to turn down a request from another city lawmaker, all of whom are Democrats.

 “The council has previously shied away from large national or state issues that don’t have direct community interest,” he said.
 “In this case, we do have two providers in our city, and this was aimed at showing our appreciation for what they do.”